 3 – Pruning

-That wastes a lot of potential nourishment the plant could have used on newer parts.
+Because of that, they’ll still try to nourish that dying part until it’s decayed.
+That wastes a lot of potential nourishment the plant could have used on newer parts instead.

-When you cut off those dying parts of the plant early on, you allow it to focus all its nutrition on the parts that actually matter.
+So, when you cut off those dying parts of the plant early on, you allow it to focus all its nutrition on the parts that actually matter.
+Either way, a good rule of thumb is to prune any flowering plant right after it finishes flowering—and the Kalanchoe is no exception.

-When you prune a Kalanchoe, aim for the dry or brown leaves.
+That said, when you prune a Kalanchoe, aim for the dry or brown leaves.
 The severe color change is usually a sign that this part of the plant needs to be removed.

 4 – Sun Exposure

-It’s logical for most plants to need sunlight exposure to grow.
-Kalanchoes often require exposure to bright, natural sunlight.
+Most plants need sunlight exposure to grow.
+Kalanchoes, however, often require exposure to bright, natural sunlight.
+People often forget that and end up accidentally damaging their Kalanchoes without knowing why.

-Kalanchoes do need natural sunlight, but not “direct” sunlight.
 Direct exposure of Kalanchoes to sunlight will cause the leaves to burn.
 This is especially dangerous in the midday sun.

-We recommend giving your Kalanchoes the full sun treatment without direct exposure.
+Instead, I recommend giving your Kalanchoes the full sun treatment without direct exposure.
 To do that indoors, place the plant close to a window where it can get exposed to at least six hours a day of indirect sunlight.

 How Can You Extend the Lifespan of Kalanchoe?